iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 <h3 name='roc'>7.
 ROC | Receiver Operating Characteristic Curve</h3>

 - Helps to understand `characteristics` of curve by plotting,
 - `TPR` ( True Positive Rate ) on `Y Axis` and `FPR` ( False Positive Rate ) on `X Axis` at different `classification thresholds`
+- The `ROC` curve helps to select the optimal threshold for a classifier.
 - If `threshold` is closer to `1.0` or `100%`: **Classifications** gets more `accurate`

 ![ROC](Image/ROC.svg)